Archive for September, 2011

 Posted on September 22nd, 2011 · Posted in TBI Voices

-This entry is part 18 of 24 in the series Nancy Part Eighteen By Attorney Gordon Johnson 800-992-9447 As brain injury is far more than a cognitive disorder, and also because so many severe brain injuries occur as a result of catastrophic forces on the human body, we try to..
+Severe Brain Injury Deficits: Nancy Part Eighteen As brain injury is far more than a cognitive disorder, and also because so many severe brain injuries occur as a result of catastrophic forces on the human body, we try to focus on the physical and neurological aspects of the injury with each..

 Read more